-Detailed instructions for F-Secure security products are available in the Documentation section of our website.
+Detailed instructions for F-Secure security products are available in the documentation found in the Downloads section of our Home - Global site.

 False positives sometimes occur if a program contains code or behavioral routines sufficiently similar to known malware to be deemed a security risk, particularly if the program uses file compression or protection utilities known to be associated with malware, or is spread through a site or distribution mechanism known to be associated with malware.

 - Win95.cih.299: This file signature was unintentionally triggered during download of the 2014-07-18_06 database update.
 This issue was resolved with the 2014-07-19_02 database update released at 1550hrs UTC on 19th July 2014.